 The Rule further provides that each year, the committee must recommend budget change proposals to be submitted to the Chief Justice for legislative funding to operate the appellate courts.
 These proposals must be consistent with the budget management guidelines of the Finance Division of the Administrative Office of the Courts.

-Office of Appellate Court Services
+Appellate Court Services